mscott2757/minced-pork-rice/README.md

 --- | ---
 `title` | string
 `body`| JSX Expression
+`imgSrc` | \*imported image

+\*The background image must have a 1x3 aspect ratio.
+If no image is provided, a grey background is instead used.

 ### Adding an image to project
 Add image file to images folder